JohnEarnest/c-octo/docs/BuildGuide.md

 ```

 Using `sudo make install` seperately from `make` may produce errors.
 If you aren't sure of what you're doing, run both as listed above.

+If you are on a Raspberry Pi and see slow performance with default settings, try setting `ui.software_render=1` in `~/.octo.rc`.
+Some hardware & driver combinations have poor hardware draw performance.
+Setting rendering to software mode may compensate for it.

 Ubuntu 20.04 (Focal Fossa)
 --------------------------